 The photos from Suters do indicate that the piping on the hull and the three short parallel bars on top of the clear-vu and on top of each side of the dash have a shiny gold appearance, versus the chrome finish used on our own 3D models.
 This is also used in the colourisation of Supercar TV series still frames by Pelham Cort (@johnxgin3), a fan fiction writer and colouriser, as shown at http://johnxgin3.weebly.com/supercar-and-fireball-xl5.html.
-Here are three of his recent colourisations of Supercar…
+Here are some of his recent colourisations of Supercar…

 Two short Supercar colourisation tests done by Timebrush Studio included in the “Full Boost Vertical” DVD produced by Stephen La Riviere… see